Pablo the dog

 Contact with infected birds

 The most direct route of transmission is through close contact with infected birds, both wild and domestic.
-This can occur when dogs come into contact with the saliva, feces, or respiratory secretions of infected birds.
+This can occur when dogs come into contact with the saliva, poop, or respiratory secretions of infected birds.

 Contaminated environment